-- 1) requiring a payment arrangement or enacting a right of offset for any amounts that HRM might owe the client; - 2) a refusal to do further business on a billed basis, ie cash only; - 3) advising the client of legal action we may take, for example, small claims court action or legal action to file judgements: - 4) file action in appropriate civil court, obtain judgment and file judgment at Registry of Deeds; - 5) obtain and action execution order or garnishee; - 6) issuing a warrant to distrain (hold and possibly sell) goods of the client against the debt owed; - 7) where internal collection efforts have not been successful, the account will be turned over to a third party collection agency on contract with the HRM.
+- require a payment arrangement or enacting a right of offset for any amounts that HRM might owe the client; - refuse to do further business on a billed basis, i.e. cash only; - advise the client of legal action we may take, for example, small claims court action or legal action to file judgements; - file an action in appropriate civil court, obtain and file judgment at Registry of Deeds; - obtain and action execution order or garnishee; and - issue a warrant to distrain (hold and possibly sell) goods of the client against the debt owed.

+When internal collection efforts are not successful, the account is turned over to a third-party collection agency on contract with the HRM.

-The steps above outline the process for unlienable accounts, i.e. amounts owing that are not related to real property.
-Amounts owing related to real property (lienable) accounts are typically recouped via the tax sale process.
+The steps above outline the process for amounts owing that are not related to real property, and therefore, are considered non-lienable accounts.
+Amounts owing related to real property are considered lienable accounts and usually recouped via the tax sale process.
 There are a few instances where it is not possible to recover lienable amounts:

 - 1. A mobile home on leased land is destroyed or moved. - 2.
 A legacy account was removed from the assessment roll by the Land Registry.
 There are several hundred legacy accounts that were assigned AANs many years ago but upon further review and title searches, the property description, boundaries or title cannot be confirmed.
 Many of these accounts do not have an associated PID.
 In some of these cases the Land Registry will determine these properties should be removed from the roll.
 Although they were assessed for tax many of these properties do not have updated ownership information and the tax bills were often returned in the mail.
-The taxes that accrued on properties subsequently removed from the roll will appear on the write off report. - 3.
-Properties owned by the government or Crown agencies are exempt from property tax.
+The taxes that accrued on properties subsequently removed from the roll will appear on the write off report. - Properties owned by the government or Crown agencies are exempt from property tax.
 If these properties are leased to a commercial business, they become taxable.
-If companies in these leased spaces do not pay and we cannot collect, these taxes will be written off because the funds cannot be recouped via tax sale.
+If companies in these leased spaces cannot be collected these taxes will be written off because the funds cannot be recouped via tax sale.